monkrus/merxtoken/README.md

 2. Create package.json  `npm init`

-3. Create .env file containing test private keys for testing purposes.
-Keys can be exported from MetaMask.
+3. Create .env file (for private keys and on testnet.Keys can be exported from MetaMask)

 4. Set up Truffle environment in `truffle-config.js`

-5. Run `npm install --save-dev dotenv truffle-wallet-provider ethereumjs-wallet`

 5. Import OpenZeppelin library `npm install openzeppelin-solidity`